Pronunciation of 'Opuntia'

 English (United States)

-Pronounced as 'oh-PUN-shuh', with stress on the second syllable.
-'Oh' as in 'go', 'pun' as in 'pun', 'shuh' as in 'shut'.
+Pronounced as 'oh-PUN-tee-uh'.
+'Oh' as in 'go', 'PUN' as in 'pun', and 'tee-uh' as in 'tea-uh'.

 Latin

-A genus of cacti named after the ancient Greek city of Opus.
+A genus of cacti, named after the ancient Greek city of Opus.